filips123/PopularRepositoriesAnalysis/README.md

 ## Installation

-This project requires Python 3.12 or later and [Poetry](https://python-poetry.org/) dependency manager.
+This project requires Python 3.10 or later and [Poetry](https://python-poetry.org/) dependency manager 1.8.0 or later.

 You can clone this repository and install the required dependencies using Poetry: